developmentseed/osm-seed/INSTALL.md

  - The map-tiles on the instance are being served from the main osm.org website currently.
  - Make sure the port 5432 and 80 are not busy.
- - Data outputs from osm-seed is going to be store i the `data/` folder.
+ - Data outputs from osm-seed is going to be stored in the `data/` folder.

 ### Building and Running individual containers